Usearus/foli-2023/README.md

 ---CRITICAL---

+- "target" role, salary, etc...
+- Sticky survey at bottom
+  - What do you like, what's missing, what to chat about it?
 - Sm, Md, Lg, Letter style format of sheet (printer friendly version?)
 - Add template to prep for initial interview screening (questions to ask and info to get)
 - Add template for interview notes during / after interview.